 Represented client in the development of the largest fuel cell facility in the United States, including representation in the regulatory proceedings to obtain a long-term contract and approval for the siting of the facility.

 Represented client in the development and permitting of a 30 MW on-site co-generation facility used to provide power to its existing paper products manufacturing facility.
-Assisted with local and State permits and approvals, including consultation with municipal officials and Connecticut Siting Council approval.
+Assisted with local and state permits and approvals, including consultation with municipal officials and Connecticut Siting Council approval.

 Represented client through permitting for modifications to its existing 25 MW on-site co-generation facility used to provide power to its manufacturing operations.
-Assisted with local and State permits and approvals, including consultation with municipal officials and Connecticut Siting Council approval.
+Assisted with local and state permits and approvals, including consultation with municipal officials and Connecticut Siting Council approval.

-Counsel to buyers, suppliers, developers, and financing parties in the commercial and intellectual property aspects of renewable and alternative energy technology transactions and investments in, among others, the wind, biomass and gas-to-liquids fields.
+Counsel to buyers, suppliers, developers, and financing parties in the commercial and intellectual property aspects of renewable and alternative energy technology transactions and investments in, among others, the wind, biomass, and gas-to-liquids fields.

-Represent developers, owners and contractors in all forms of Engineering, Procurement and Construction agreements for development and construction of traditional, alternative and renewable energy projects.
+Represent developers, owners, and contractors in all forms of engineering, procurement, and construction agreements for development and construction of traditional, alternative, and renewable energy projects.

 Represented a not-for-profit acute care teaching hospital in the negotiation of a contract for the replacement of a 1.2 MW cogeneration generator set with a 3 MW natural gas generator at the combined heat and power (CHP) plant located on the hospital campus.

-Represented New York county in all aspects, including corporate, environmental, real estate, and administrative law, of its renegotiation of a long-term agreement for the disposal of solid waste and operation of a waste-to-energy facility, with several ancillary agreements among the county, the facility operator, and the municipality in which the facility is located concerning the transfer of ownership of such facility from a county agency to the operator of the waste-to-energy facility.
+Represented New York county in all aspects, including corporate, environmental, real estate, and administrative law, of its renegotiation of a long-term agreement for the disposal of solid waste and operation of a waste-to-energy facility, with several ancillary agreements among the county, the facility operator, and the municipality in which the facility is located concerning the transfer of ownership of the facility from a county agency to the operator of the waste-to-energy facility.

 Counsel to client in evaluating the permitting and environmental requirements for and status of a borrower's co-generation facility being constructed in Staten Island, New York.

-Represented merchant energy generator in proceeding before the Department of Public Utility Control to determine ownership of renewable energy certificates.
+Represented merchant energy generator in a proceeding before the Department of Public Utility Control to determine ownership of renewable energy certificates.

-Counsel clients on locating and accessing federal, state, and local funding sources for renewable energy and distributed generation projects.
+Counseled clients on locating and accessing federal, state, and local funding sources for renewable energy and distributed generation projects.

-Represent renewable and traditional energy-generation projects in obtaining long-term power purchase (a/k/a off-take) contracts.
+Represented renewable and traditional energy-generation projects in obtaining long-term power purchase (a/k/a off-take) contracts.

-Counsel to a number of clients with requests for proposal and negotiation of power purchase and site lease agreements for renewable energy installations.
+Counseled a number of clients with requests for proposal and negotiation of power purchase and site lease agreements for renewable energy installations.

 Negotiated and appeared before town councils in connection with approval of Public Entity Net Metering Financing Arrangements.

-Counsel to a provider of renewable energy in connection with legislative efforts to refine the restructuring legislation in order to expand the class of renewable energy available for sale by electric suppliers in the competitive market for such services.
+Counsel to a provider of renewable energy in connection with legislative efforts to refine the restructuring legislation to expand the class of renewable energy available for sale by electric suppliers in the competitive market for such services.